-If you've landed here, it probably means you're considering a collaboration or just met me on Tinder and want to make sure I'm not the skin-suit guy from Silence of the Lambs.
+If you've landed here, it probably means you're considering a collaboration or just met me in line at Lassens and want to make sure I'm not the skin-suit guy from Silence of the Lambs.

 A bit of background.
 I am from Colorado but never learned how to fight bears or build log cabins like the other kids.
 My passions have always been creative: illustration, sculpture, design, and for an unfortunate period in first grade, cutting my own hair.
 In 2015, I moved to LA to push myself personally and creatively.
 Since moving here, I've commuted many miles, learned from amazing people, made things I didn't think I was capable of, and failed to get even a hint of a tan.
 Now I'm back in Denver and excited to apply my experience to agencies and brands here in the Mile High City.

 Rage against the machine.

 While I try not to impose too many rules on myself, there are a few principles that guide the way I make things.
 And if there's a thread that runs through them all, it's the desire to remain human.
 In my work I try to be myself as much as possible.
 This can mean injecting humor, being vulnerable, and often screwing up.
 It's scary and I question myself constantly.
 But in a time when most things are disposable and interchangable, I believe that work with a heart that strives for connection has the best chance to endure.
 Even if, like us, it's not quite perfect.

 So, taking no small amount of inspiration from Kent M. Keith's "Paradoxical Commandments", here are my maxims for making.